March 03, 2022

 - Datto ALTO, a small but powerful business continuity and disaster recovery solution built for MSPs to minimise downtime and efficiently prevent data loss for their small business clients.

-- Datto Cloud Continuity for PCs which protects MSP clients’ Windows-based computers from downtime and data loss and rapidly recovers data in case of disaster.
+- Datto Endpoint Backup for PCs which protects MSP clients’ Windows-based computers from downtime and data loss and rapidly recovers data in case of disaster.

 - SaaS Protection, which offers reliable and secure cloud-to-cloud backup for Microsoft 365 and Google Workspace to ensure critical cloud data is protected.